directvt/vtm/doc/architecture.md

 - Operating system signals
     - CTRL_C_EVENT events are form the `Ctrl+C` key pressed event stream forwarded to the keyboard event channel.
     - CTRL_BREAK_EVENT events are form the `Ctrl+Break` key pressed event stream forwarded to the keyboard event channel.
-    - CTRL_CLOSE_EVENT event is forwarded to the shutdown event channel to perform graceful exit.
+    - CTRL_CLOSE_EVENT event is forwarded to the process lifetime control channel to perform graceful exit.
-    - CTRL_LOGOFF_EVENT event is forwarded to the shutdown event channel to perform graceful exit.
+    - CTRL_LOGOFF_EVENT event is forwarded to the process lifetime control channel to perform graceful exit.
-    - CTRL_SHUTDOWN_EVENT event is forwarded to the shutdown event channel to perform graceful exit.
+    - CTRL_SHUTDOWN_EVENT event is forwarded to the process lifetime control channel to perform graceful exit.

 #### Output

-Console UI applications running as external processes are instantly rendered into their host `DirectVT Gateways` windows running directly in the desktop server address space.
+CUI applications running as external processes are instantly rendered into their host `DirectVT Gateways` windows running directly in the desktop server address space.

 The desktop server receives and caches window bitmaps and sends incremental changes to desktop clients every tick of an internal timer.